abstrack5/Coffee-br/README.md

 # Coffee &lt;br&gt;
 Coffee &lt;br&gt; is an app that was created for employeers of a coffee shop in mind.
 Our app goal is to make it simple to place, track, update, edit and complete orders, as user friendly as possible.
-While also being optimized to keep up with the crazed coffee addicts.
+While also being optimized to keep up with the crazed coffee addicts order requests.

 ## Table of Contents
 * [Technologies](#Technologies)